$H_2$-Optimal Estimation of Linear Delayed and PDE Systems: Problem Formulation

-where $\mbf x(t) \in \R L_2^{m,n}[a,b]$ is the state, $w \in L_2[0,\infty)$ is a disturbance, and $z$ is the output.
-Specifically, in Definition.~\ref{def:h2norm}, we define the $H_2$ norm of this system as $L_2$-gain of initial condition to output of an auxiliary system with no disturbance.
-While non-standard, we will see that this characterization of $H_2$ performance is equivalent in a certain sense to the standard definition of $H_2$ norm.
+with $\mcl T\mbf x(0) =0$, where $\mbf x(t) \in \R L_2^{m,n}[a,b]$ is the state, $w(t) \in \R^{n_w}$ is a disturbance, and $z(t) \in \R^{nz}$ is the output.
+Specifically, we define the $H_2$ norm of this system as the $L_2$-gain of initial condition to output of an auxiliary system with no disturbance.
+While non-standard, we will see that this characterization of $H_2$ performance is equivalent in a certain sense to the standard definition of $H_2$ norm. \begin{defn} Consider solutions of the auxiliary PIE